College & Program Information

-Healthcare and Business majors will take a PCA, SW, TI, PWB of their choosing (PWB could be combined with PCA, TI, or SW if the stduent will not be taking too many credit hours).
+Healthcare and Business majors will take a PCA, SW, TI, or PWB of their choosing (PWB can be taken in addition to PCA, TI, or SW if the student will not be taking too many credit hours).

-Pre-Pharmacy majors will take PCA, SW or PWB of their choosing (PWB could be combined with PCA or SW if the stduent will not be taking too many credit hours).
+Pre-Pharmacy majors will take PCA, SW or PWB of their choosing (PWB can be taken in addition to PCA or SW if the student will not be taking too many credit hours).

 Visit the College of Pharmacy & Health Sciences website for more information.

 To prepare for your advising appointment, JCA students should:

 Take all appropriate placement exams:

 - All required placement exams will be on your “To Do List’ in My.Butler.